About

 Why This Site Exists

 This isn't a commercial project.
-No affiliate links, no sponsored content, nothing to sell.
 I made this because I got tired of the misinformation.

 I've watched VPNs go from niche security tools to mainstream consumer products through aggressive marketing and influencer deals.
 Meanwhile, the internet has gotten more secure by default.
 VPNs are less necessary than ever, but the marketing has never been louder.